 How Does Your Energy Type Affect Hairstyle?

-If you’ve already taken my Energy Type quiz, then you know what Type you are.
+If you’ve already taken my Energy Type quiz, you know what Type you are.
 It might be a new concept for you that your Energy Type is going to play a role in helping you choose a hairstyle.

 Your Energy Type explains how you see the world and want the world to see you.
 Depending on your Energy Type, you’ll learn how to choose a hairstyle that’s light and airy, calm and flowing, edgy and dynamic, or traditional and bold.

 Every person expresses one of the four Energy Types.
-Along with these Types comes facial features, body language and overall energy that are common for that Type.

 Type 1: Light and energetic, element of air.